ddsbook/blog/2014/09/dga-part2.md

 can build the very best model you can, but there are many reasons to not do that.
 First, no model or algorithm is going to be perfect and the more robust solutions will employ a variety of solutions (not just a single algorithm).
+So striving for perfection has diminishing returns.
 Second, adding too many features may cause you to overfit to your training data.
 That means you culd build a model that appears to be very accurate in your tests, but stinks with any new data (or new domain generating algorithms in our case).
 Finally, every